gvwilson/sensibleadventures/wrestler/wrestler.md

 "What you do here?"

 Walker turns his head.
-A heavyset Nukilik wearing a parka decorated with the trading company's colors stands unsteadily a few steps behind him.
+A heavyset Nukilik wearing a parka embroidered with the trading company's colors stands unsteadily a few steps behind him.
 "*Pauetsitgualuk*!
 You go back the cold.
 Nobody want you here!"
 He spits on the floor.

+Walker shifts his pack on his shoulder and turns as if to go.
+The larger Nukilik says something sneering and shoves him---or tries to.
+Somehow Walker's hand is there to grab his sleeve.
+He tugs and turns,
+his leg in just the right place to take his assailant's balance away.
+The other man lands on the floor with a thud.

 Someone whoops.
 Someone else shouts, "Twenty crowns on Goose!"